 That’s the leverage that technology can bring.
-Technology in today’s times can better understand your habits, your nature, even your mood and then give you something which will proactively engage you.
+Technology in today’s times can better understand your habits, your nature, and even your mood and then give you something which will proactively engage you.

 Can we replicate this in our classrooms?

 We had written earlier about how mobile apps are the next big thing in learning.
 You can read it here.

-Now, what is it that we can propose to do in our schools which can reflect the changing times.
+Now, what is it that we can propose to do in our schools which can reflect the changing times?
 It is here that educational tablets suddenly offer a very thoughtful value proposition.

-Student Centric Approach to Learning
+Student-Centric Approach to Learning

-Large amount of multiple categories of play way learning content on the tablets:
+A large amount of multiple categories of play way learning content on the Learning tablets for school use

 To open up and express yourself

-Another important understanding about tablets is that they should be driven by the teacher and her ongoing efforts to personalise learning for all her students.
+Another important understanding about tablets is that they should be driven by the teacher and her ongoing efforts to personalize learning for all her students.
 Tablets basically become her personal assistants, which helps her to give attention to every child under her guidance.